PrajaktaSelukar/PrajaktaSelukar/README.md

 <h1 align="center">Hi Visitor👋, I'm Prajakta Selukar</h1>
-<h3 align="center">A ML enthusiast👨🏻‍💻 and new tech explorer🤓 from India</h3>
+<h3 align="center">A Web Developer enthusiast👨🏻‍💻 and new tech explorer🤓 from India</h3>

-I am pursuing Computer Science M.Tech degree from MNNIT Allahabad.
+I am currently working as a Software engineer in Brane enterprises in Hyderabad.
+I pursued Computer Science M.Tech degree from MNNIT Allahabad.
 I am looking for the opportunities from where I can keep myself up-to-date with latest technologies and contribute to the best of my ability.
 I love what Github started doing for students and so much effort they are putting into it by adding cool and awesome features.

 <img src="https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg" alt="Awesome Badge"/>
 <p align="left"> <img src=https://komarev.com/ghpvc/?username=prajaktaselukar alt=prajaktaselukar/> </p>

-- 🔭 I’m currently working on **Sorting Visualizer project**
+- 🔭 I worked on **Sorting Visualizer project**

-- 🌱 I’m currently learning **Deep Learning**
+- 🌱 I’m currently learning **Web Development** in depth.

-- 👯 I’m looking to collaborate on **developing a Deep Learning project**
+- 👯 I’m looking to collaborate on **developing a Web Development project**

 - 💬 Ask me about anything **I'm happy to discuss🤝**

 - 📫 How to reach me
-     - Email : **pselukar9@gmail.com**
+     - Email : **selukarprajkata2@gmail.com**
      - LinkedIn : **https://www.linkedin.com/in/prajakta-selukar97/**

 - ⚡ Fun fact **We can grab a coffee☕️ while discussing Marvel movies🤓**